-I am a self-taught street photographer, primarily working in black and white, and have been mastering my art for over fifteen years.
+I am a self-taught photographer, primarily working in black and white, and have been mastering my art for over 25 years.
 I capture images with strong composition, light, tone, and personality.
 I endeavour to showcase images that will inspire and challenge the viewer towards seeing beyond the norm, with one creative manifesto in mind: ‘It’s not what you see, but how you see it.’

 I am a monochrome photographer by nature, having honed my skills in shooting black and white film back in the day.

 However, I still shoot colour and on occasions, this takes precedence over monochrome in genres such as travel photography or commissioned work.

 My work has been featured in a number of magazines including What Digital Camera, F2 Freelance Photographer, The Photographic Angle and the official Fujifilm X-magazine website.
 I have also exhibited work at The London Photo Festival, The Greenwich Gallery, The Brick Lane Gallery, The Ideastore in London, The Athens Photo Festival and the Artist Open Houses, in Brighton.